 A reach for BMI sampling should be long enough to present a representative picture of the streams macroinvertebrate community.
-A reach, typically 40 times the width of the stream, should be dominated by riffle habitat, as riffles host a higher diversity of macroinvertebrates and are an ideal spot for manual collection.
-If riffle habitat is unavailable, samples can be collected on the edge of the stream.
+A reach, typically 40 times the width of the stream, should be dominated by riffle habitat- as riffles host a higher diversity of macroinvertebrates.
+If riffle habitat is unavailable, the next best habitat is selected.

-This benthic macroinvertebrate collection consists of a subsample of 8 targeted locations.
-The sampler moves through a reach of river collecting subsamples with a D-net and using a sieve bucket to take the water out.
-This technique is designed to be rapid so that, with practice, each subsample takes no more than 3 minutes to collect.
+Benthic macroinvertebrate collection consists of subsamples from 8 targeted locations.
+The sampler moves through a reach of river collecting subsamples with a D-net using a 500μm sieve bucket to sort the macroinvertebrates from sediment and other debris.
+This technique is designed to be rapid so that each subsample takes no more than 3 minutes to collect.
+This, however, takes some practice to become familiar with the method and stream habitats.
+See the instructions and SOP in the Appendix for details.

 For detailed instructions, see the Standard Operating Procedure (SOP) provided in your notebook, or follow the link at the bottom of the instructions.